SK Dox Mini Dachshunds

 Pictured are a Chocolate & Tan Wirehair and a Red Sable Wirehair.

-Ideal wire haired coats do not breed true, Even when both parents have ideal coats, most likely their pups will have a whole range of coats.
-You will often get a very good coat, and some with soft/silky coats.
+Ideal wire- haired coats do not breed true, even when both parents have ideal coats, most likely their pups will have a whole range of coats.
+You will often get a very good coat, and some with longer curly coats (soft wire).

 Soft Wire: These are Improper Wire coats.
 Soft wires are still considered wirehairs.
 They do not have the correct coat according to AKC standards for working/showing.